COVID-19 vaccination in Malaysia: June

 On 18 June, the Malaysian Foreign Minister Saifuddin Abdullah and Indian External Affairs Minister Subrahmanyam Jaishankar signed a mutual agreement for the two countries to recognise each other's COVID-19 vaccination certificates.

 December

 On 14 December, the Health Ministry granted conditional approval for the Covid-19 bivalent vaccine.
 Director-General Noor Hisham Abdullah confirmed that bivalent vaccines would be distributed in 2023.

 On 27 December, Noor Hisham Abdullah announced that the Health Ministry would seek to boost the country's vaccine booster rollout due to a surge in COVID-19 cases originating in China.

 2023

 January

 On 10 January, Director-General Noor Hisham Abdullah confirmed that the National Pharmaceutical Regulatory Agency (NPRA) had extended the shelf life of COVID-19 vaccines by one year after manufacturing companies submitted new data on their stability.

 On 21 January, the NPRA approved an application by Solution Biologics Sdn Bhd to extend the shelf life of the Convidecia from 15 to 18 months if stored at a temperature between 2 and 8 degrees Celsius.

+March

+On 21 March, the Health Ministry confirmed that nearly 2.8 million vaccine doses of various brands being stored at Ministry and COVID-19 storage facilities had expired by the end of February 2023.

+June

+By 8 June, the White Paper on COVID-19 Vaccine Procurement Management confirmed that the Malaysian Government had spent RM4.482 billion on vaccine procurement and logistics.
+The White Paper also confirmed that almost 8.5 million doses of COVID-19 vaccines had expired by 2 May 2023.

+December

+In response to a surge in COVID-19 cases, the Health Ministry encouraged people to take the COVID-19 vaccines, publishing a list of 234 vaccination centres on the MySejahtera app.

+On 20 December, the Sarawak state government ordered RM2 million worth of the antiviral drug Paxlovid to counter rising COVID-19 cases in the state.